 Option 2b: In some cases, the name of the college/division/department/office/center/program is shorter (from a character/word count) so this option gives a little more prominence to the name in relation to the UMBC vertical logo.

 Option 3: This example shows an Office that is affiliated with a Division.

 Option 4: This example shows a Program that has partnered with a Center.

-The Creative Services department should always be contacted to assist with the creation of this type of logo.
+When sizing the logo options above, the minimum size should never be less than one inch (1″) in height.
+The Creative Services department should always be contacted to assist with the creation of these logo options.

 Promo Item Options

 There will be times where the above options do not work for specific promo items because the art area is too small.
 Below are a few examples of some of the alternatives that could be used.
 In most cases, these examples include a UMBC logo with the college/division/department/office/center name in Avenir Next (the university font).

 In the above example, the art area was vertical which meant a “lockup” would not work.
 The solution here was to use the vertical version of the UMBC logo with “Police” typeset underneath in Avenir Next Bold/all caps.
 The gold version of the vertical logo is best for this application since the polo is black.

 In the above example, a longer art area was defined.
 The solution here was to repeat the primary version of the UMBC logo with “Graduate School” typeset to the right in Avenir Next Bold/all caps.
 The gold version of the primary logo is best for this application since the lanyard strap is black.